-We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the Town of Warner, New Hampshire's auditors.
+We generally discuss a variety of matters, including the application of accounting principles and auditing standards, with management each year prior to retention as the Town's auditors.
 However, these discussions occurred in the normal course of our professional relationship and our responses were not a condition to our retention.

-The Town did not adopt GASB 45 - Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions during the current year which resulted in an adverse opinion on the Governmental Activities.
+As noted above, the Town did not adopt all provisions of GASB Statement No. 75 - Accounting and Financial Reporting for Postemployment Benefits Other Than Pensions during the current year which resulted in an 'Adverse' opinion on the Governmental Activities.